nasa/fprime/docs/Tutorials/MathComponent/creating-components-1.md

 ```

 **About this Component:**
-> This code defines a component `Ref.MathSender`.
+This code defines component `MathSender`.
 The component is **active**, which means it has its
 own thread.

-> Inside the definition of the `MathSender` component are
+Inside the definition of the `MathSender` component are
 several specifiers.
 We have divided the specifiers into five groups:

 1. **General ports:** These are user-defined ports for
 application-specific functions.